BoaPi/learning-ts/README.md

 ### Async Code & Promises

-- **promises** => eventual completion or failure of an asynchonous operation and the resulting value
+- **promises** => eventual completion or failure of an asynchronous operation and the resulting value
 - **promises** can be:
   - **pending** => initial state
   - **fulfilled** => successful completion